David Wilkinson (theologian)

 David Adam Wilkinson, FRAS (born 16 May 1963) is a British Methodist minister, theologian, astrophysicist and academic.
-He is the current Principal of St John's College, Durham, and a professor in the Department of Theology and Religion at Durham University.
+He was the Principal of St John's College, Durham (2006-2023), and is a professor in the Department of Theology and Religion at Durham University.
+He remains at St John's College, having been appointed, in September 2023, Director of Equipping Christian Leadership in an Age of Science (ECLAS), an international project based at St John’s College.
 He is the author of several books on the relationship between science and religion, and a regular contributor to Thought for the Day on BBC Radio 4.
 He has a PhD in astrophysics and is a Fellow of the Royal Astronomical Society.

 Early life and education

 Wilkinson was born on 16 May 1963.
 An undergraduate at Grey College, Durham, he studied at the University of Durham, graduating with a Bachelor of Science (BSc) degree in 1984.
 He remained at Durham to undertake a Doctor of Philosophy (PhD) degree in theoretical astrophysics.
 His PhD was awarded in 1987: his doctoral thesis was titled "Molecular hydrogen in galaxies" and related to the study of star formation.

 After completing his science doctorate, Wilkinson changed direction.
 He studied theology at Fitzwilliam College, Cambridge alongside his training as a Methodist minister at Wesley House, Cambridge.
 He graduated from the University of Cambridge with a Bachelor of Arts (BA) degree in 1989: as per tradition, his BA was promoted to a Master of Arts (MA Cantab) degree.
 He would later study for a PhD in systematic theology at the University of Durham, which he completed in 2004 with a doctoral thesis titled "Christian eschatology and the physical universe".